-Dr Zoe Astroulakis is a Consultant Interventional Cardiologist at St George's University Hospitals NHS Foundation Trust and Honorary Senior Lecturer at St George's University of London Medical School since September 2012.
+Dr Zoë Astroulakis has been a full time Consultant Interventional Cardiologist at St George's University Hospitals NHS Foundation Trust and Honorary Senior Lecturer at St George's University of London Medical School since September 2012.
 She recently accepted exciting new opportunities to work abroad, and now regularly travels to and from Athens while continuing to work at St George's and maintaining her established private practice.

 She was born and brought up in central London, and was educated at the Grey Coat Hospital Girls' School, Westminster where she was Head Girl, and graduated from University College London Medical School with MBBS and a First Class Honours BSc in Cell Pathology.

-She undertook her cardiology speciality training at high profile London teaching hospitals including King's College hospital, Royal Free, Heart and the London Chest where she completed sub-speciality training in interventional cardiology.
+She undertook her cardiology speciality training at high profile London teaching hospitals including King's College hospital, the Royal Free, the Heart and the London Chest hospital where she completed sub-speciality training in interventional cardiology.

 Dr Zoe Astroulakis patients' reviews can be seen at: www.iwantgreatcare.org/doctors/dr-zoe-astroulakis